dwellir-public/snap-reth/README.md

 # reth snap

-The Rust ethereum exexution client.
+The Rust ethereum execution client.

 Use with some consensus client, such as lighthouse to participate in the ethereum network.